June 1996 Bangladeshi general election: Results

 The elections were won by the Bangladesh Awami League, who were just shy of a simple parliamentary majority, winning 146 (of the required 151 for a majority) seats.
 The election was close in terms of popular vote share between Awami League and BNP, with a difference of less than 4%.
 However, as a result of first-past-the-post voting, Awami League secured a 30-seat lead above BNP.
 The election saw a high voter turnout of ~74%.

 With the support of Jatiya Party, the leader of Awami League, Sheikh Hasina, was invited to form a government on 23 June, beginning her first term as Prime Minister.
 The first sitting of the seventh parliament of Bangladesh was subsequently held on 14 July 1996.

 Of the 300 directly elected seats, only eight were won by female candidates.
 An additional 30 seats were reserved in the Jatiya Sangsad for women, of which 27 were awarded to Awami League and rest to Jatiya Party.

 Aftermath

+After the election, the opposition Bangladesh Nationalist Party (BNP) rejected the results, alleging large-scale rigging.
+Then-Secretary General Abdul Salam Talukder demanded re-elections in 111 constituencies.
+Senior BNP leader A.Q.M.
+Badruddoza Chowdhury described the polls as "unprecedentedly rigged" and "pre-planned and conspiratorial."
+Party chairperson Khaleda Zia later stated that the BNP neither accepted nor boycotted the results but claimed that various obstacles had prevented the people's mandate from being reflected.
+However, international election observer groups—including the National Democratic Institute (NDI) of the United States, the European Union, SAARC observers, and a Japanese delegation—stated that the election was free, fair, and transparent, with no substantial evidence of rigging presented.
+Chief Election Commissioner Abu Hena reported a 73% voter turnout and asserted that the election process had no scope for manipulation.
+Awami League leader Sheikh Hasina was sworn in as Prime Minister on 23 June 1996 with the support of the Jatiya Party.
+Though initially hesitant, the BNP eventually decided to join the Parliament.

 Hasina's administration completed its full five-year term (the first parliamentary administration to ever do so) and the next elections were held in October 2001.